oliviakissel/Hello-World/README.md

 Baby's first repository

-I'm a Leo's Leo
+I'm a Leo's Leo.

 A sunshine-lovin,
 curly-haired queen.

-Windy fire- whiping up dust and heat thats me.
+Windy fire- whiping up dust and heat, thats me.

 I love puzzles,
+playing with metal, hiking and biking

-metal design & fabrication, hiking and making food with family/friends.
+and most of all -making food with family/friends.